Kathy Maister's Start Cooking

 Difficulty:

 Sandwiches can be as exotic as you like, with all sorts of fancy ingredients.
-But, there is nothing quite as heart-warming as a classic “BLT.”
+But, there is nothing quite as satisfying as a classic “BLT.”

 Today I’m going to show you how to make a Bacon, Lettuce and Tomato sandwich, better know as the BLT!